jcjordyn130/orient/README.md

 * Daemon mode
 * Read from config file
 * Seperate laptop, tablet, and convertible modes
-* More precision using all accelerometers to minimize accidental rotations
+* More precision using all accelerometer axes to minimize accidental rotations